See More Images

 During your consultation for facelift or neck lift surgery, Dr. Nayak will ask you what about your middle and lower face bothers you, and may also ask you to talk about other, related areas of your face, such as your skin tone, facial hollowing, neck fullness, or cheek position.
 Dr. Nayak will likely ask you to point out, very specifically, what you’d like to see changed.
 Identifying exactly what needs to be addressed is the cornerstone of good results!

 Dr. Nayak will then review your medical history form, and may ask for some additional information from you.
 Current and past smoking habits, or the use of nicotine gum or patch products, are especially important to mention to Dr. Nayak during this part of the consultation as nicotine dramatically reduces the chances of proper healing.
 Dr. Nayak will also pay special attention to parts of your medical history that need to be considered carefully when undertaking face lifting surgery, such as uncontrolled high blood pressure, or any medications or supplements you may take that thin the blood.
-In general, all over-the-counter pain/fever reducers (except Tylenol) are off-limits for 2 weeks before and after facelift surgery, as are ginkgo biloba, St. John’s Wort, or high doses of fish oil, flax seed oil, or vitamin E.
+In general, all over-the-counter pain/fever reducers (except Tylenol) are off-limits for 2 weeks before and after facelift surgery, as are ginkgo biloba, turmeric, St. John’s Wort, or high doses of fish oil, flax seed oil, or vitamin E.

 The Physical Examination